diyscif/diyscif/scif-thesis.md

 ![SCIF Floor Plan Showing Ventillation Duct and AC Unit](images/scif_floorplan2.jpg){height=40%}

-Air ventillation is accomplished with a 200 x 200 mm duct system with four outlets.
+Air ventilation is accomplished with a 200 x 200 mm duct system with four outlets.
 Ducts are treated with 18 GHz honeycomb filters on both the intake and exhaust side.
 These filter panels, along with the cross-talk sound attenuation boxes, cause pressure losses that must be compensated by inline fans.
 Heating